rachelikriger/helm-guard/README.md

 * The UI **consumes** the report
 * No runtime coupling exists between them

+The config section may include `releaseName` and `valuesFiles` when provided.
+These fields are optional and omitted when not set.

 See `sample-report.json` for a complete example.

 ---